DeaconDesperado/swfty-share/README.md

 * `search` will eventually contain a parallelized search to crawl through story descriptions, tags and files.

 The app is intended as a proof of concept

+Obviously the application directory needs to be on the PYTHONPATH to run.